 The United Way does not make direct grants to individuals.
 All fund are provided through agencies to support their missions.

 Agriculture and Natural Resources program includes farm management, pesticide certification, and insect identification.
 Contact Jim Lewis.
 In the 4-H Program, youth learn life skills in the area of citizenship, food and nutrition, photography, small animal and livestock care, electricity, wildlife and much more.
 4-H also offers resources for school programs & home school programs and has an active teen leadership program.
-Contact Sharon Pahlman, 4-H Extension Educator.
+Contact the office for more detail.
 Family and Consumer Science offers educational programs in the areas of nutrition, safe food handling, and family finances, contact the office for more details.
 Offers Hunter's Safety course mid-August and mid-September of every year.
 Visit the website for more detailed descriptions of all the office's programs and services.

-Wendi Potter, 4-H Youth Development, Family and Consumer Science, FSNE
+Wendi Potter, Administrative Assistant II, 4-H Youth Development, Family and Consumer Science, FSNE

 Two Senior Centers in Caroline County provide a pleasant environment where older adults can socialize and participate in group activities, including recreation; education; physical fitness; arts and crafts; holiday events and fun and games.
 Both Senior Centers have computers with Internet access.Senior information and assistance.
 Senior Care.
 Legal assistance, Housing.
 Public Guardianship.

-General meetings are held at the USGS Research Center at 1 p.m. on the second Saturday of the months of January, March, May, September and November and are open to the public.
-Please check our website to verify meeting day and time.
+General meetings are held at the USGS Research Center at 1 p.m. on the second Saturday of the months of January, March, May, September and November.
+A speaker or presentation will follow and will be noted on the calendar on our website.

-The USGS Research Center is open to the public on Saturdays 10 a.m. to 3 p.m. during the months of April through December and is open on the second Saturday during the months of January through March.
+The USGS Research Center is open to the public on most Saturdays from 10 a.m. to 3 p.m.
 We are closed federal holiday weekends and for inclement weather.

-To verify meetings, USGS Research Center hours or for hours by appointment, please contact Jean Kelly at 410-482-8072.
+For information about our upcoming events or to verify when the Research Center is open, please visit our website.
+For hours by appointment, please contact Jean Kelly at 410-482-8072.

 Employment and training services available without charge for all job seekers, both adults and youth in job connecting skills workshops every month free and open to the public; skills training vouchers to qualify for for available jobs.
 Access services through the American Job Centers in each county.
 The Maryland Workforce Exchange is the job matching system available to all at www.mwejobs.maryland.gov